miketemi/alx-pre_course/README.md

 My first readme
 I have done quite a lot.
 Glad to be almost done.
-This task 4is lowkey stressing me.
+This task 4 is lowkey stressing me.
+God abeg